 The barochamber is a relatively small space and some items are not permitted, lighters, pressurised containers, etc ... the full list will be highlighted to you before you start.
-You are welcome to read, there are plenty of books and magazines here at your disposal.
-You can relax land listen to music, but we discourage sleeping in the chamber as it slows down your breathing and you won't get the full benefit.
-You can bring your tablet, laptop or mobile phone into the chamber, here's a handy hint; download any films or TV at home as the Centre WiFi isn't at it's strongest through a few inches of metal.
+You are welcome to read, you can relax and listen to music, but we discourage sleeping in the chamber as it slows down your breathing and you won't get the full benefit.
+You can bring your tablet, laptop or mobile phone into the chamber, here's a handy hint; download any films or TV at home.
 Please bear in mind anything you do take into the chamber is at your own risk as we cannot guarantee how any device will react to pressurisation.
 Generally, if your devices are fine on commercial aircraft they will be fine in the chamber.
 One thing we do ask, if you're listening to anything please use headphones, that way the whole chamber won't have to enjoy your entertainment as well.

 How do I get started?

 Everyone who comes to the Centre has an initial assessment where details of your condition, symptoms and mobility will be recorded.
 This is the general assessment and it helps us, and you, monitor your progress as it provides a baseline to track back to.
-This assessment will also help us make decisions on what assistance you may need whilst at the Centre, for example; do you need help with transfers from the car?
+Your initial assessment will be carried out virtually, this may be over the phone or preferrably via Zoom.

 Will oxygen therapy help me?

 Many, but not all, of our members would say, yes.
-The vast majority of people who start Oxygen therapy continue to use it, finding it a continued benefit, for many years.
-There is more and more research being conducted into oxygen therapy and a recent study, into the effects of oxygen therapy on fibromyalgia, found that those who undertook the therapy reported a "... significant improvement in life quality."* There are also quite a few sports stars who use oxygen to speed up the healing process when recovering from injury, Marcus Trescothick, from Somerset Cricket Club has attended our Centre to aid his return to the field and we do have our very own star of the Invictus Games who uses both the chamber and our physio gym on a weekly basis.
+The vast majority of people who start oxygen therapy continue as they find it of benefit.
+There is more and more research being conducted into oxygen therapy and a recent study, into the effects of oxygen therapy on fibromyalgia, found that those who undertook the therapy reported a "... significant improvement in life quality."* There are also quite a few sports stars who use oxygen to speed up the healing process when recovering from injury, Marcus Trescothick, from Somerset Cricket Club attended our Centre to aid his return to the field and we do have our very own star of the Invictus Games who uses both the chamber and our physio gym on a weekly basis.

 * "Oxygen therapy/treatment in fibromyalgia" - British Medical Journal June 2018